Italia in Comune: History

 In the run-up to the 2019 European Parliament election, IiC formed an alliance with the FdV, Green Italia and minor green groups, which would result in a green joint electoral list.
 However, soon after the party switched allegiances, deserted the FdV and joined forces with More Europe (+E), a liberal party, which was later enlarged to the Italian Socialist Party (PSI).

 In the run-up of the 2022 general election IiC lacked activity, and its leading members parted ways.
 President Pizzarotti formed a National Civic List and successively joined forces with Piercamillo Falasca's L'Italia c'è, Matteo Renzi's Italia Viva and Carlo Calenda's Action, while Alessio Pascucci organised the National Civic Agenda/Network and joined Luigi Di Maio's Civic Commitment.
 In August 2022, shortly before the election, both groups broke with their would-be allies.

 In late 2022 Pizzarotti and Falasca re-joined +E, while continuing to be part of L'Italia c'è.
 In February 2023 Pizzarotti was elected president of +E. He resigned in 2024 and joined Action.

+Following the general election, the party did not take part in any further elections, effectively ceasing to be active.
+In the 2023 regional elections in Lazio, the founder, Pascucci, stood as a candidate on the Greens and Left list in support of the centre-left candidate Alessio D’Amato, but was not elected.
+Following the 2024 regional elections, the Sardinian regional branch merged with the Uniti per Todde movement, whilst in the 2025 regional elections in Puglia, the local branch led by Abbaticchio formed the Decaro Presidente list, which later merged with the Prossima movement.